Retargeting & Remarketing Pixels: How to Add Them to a Link

 Need something else?
 Use the Custom tracking scripts section to paste your own <head> and <body> code for any pixel or script Linkly doesn't list natively.

-With Linkly, you can add users to these retargeting audiences automatically as they click on your links.
+With Linkly, users are added to these retargeting audiences automatically as they click your links.

 1